 Financial liabilities are initially measured at fair value, net of transaction costs.
 They are subsequently measured at amortised cost using the effective interest rate method.
-Financial liabilities include customers' deposits, borrowings, acceptances, guarantees and letters of credit and accumulated provisions, creditors and accruals and other liabilities.
+Financial liabilities include customers' deposits, borrowings, acceptances, guarantees and letters of credit, accumulated provisions, creditors and accruals, other liabilities and lease liabilities.